 4.28.
-VISCOPLASTIC FOAM MODEL
+Viscoplastic Foam Model

 The viscoplastic foam model is used to model the rate (and temperature) dependent crushing of foams [1].
 It is based on an additive split of the rate of deformation into an elastic and plastic portion where \mathbb{C}{ijkl} are the components of the fourth-order, isotropic elasticity tensor.
 The stress rate is arbitrary, as long as it is objective.
 Two objective stress rates are commonly used: the Jaumann rate and the Green-McInnis rate.
 For problems with fixed principal axes of deformation, these two rates give the same answers.
 For problems where the principal axes of deformation rotate during deformation, the two rates can give different answers.
-Generally speaking, there is no reason to pick one objective rate over another.